 NRCS records an imputed revenue to offset costs borne by other federal entities.
-These inter-entity costs, such as the Treasury Judgment Fund and OPM postretirement costs, are paid on behalf of USDA by the performing Agency.
-Refer to Note 11 for additional detail.
+These inter-entity costs, such as the Treasury Judgment Fund and OPM post-retirement costs, are paid on behalf of USDA by the performing Agency.
+Please also refer to note 11 for additional detail.